 Please note that the new laws contain several effective dates and these have caused some confusion about when MDH will be implementing the new requirements (including the changes to the home care bill of rights).
 Please refer to the information above for the correct effective dates of the new home care bill of rights, as well as to our document providing clarification on the effective dates of the new home care provider laws (PDF).
+Note that current providers may begin using the new home care bill of rights prior to their conversion to the new licensing structure, if they choose to do so.
 See Minn.
 Stat.
 Sec.
 144A.44 for the changes made to the home care bill of rights.
-(9/9/13; UPDATED 10/31/13)
+(9/9/13; UPDATED 10/31/13 and 1/3/14)

 I note that this change of ownership (CHOW) language does not require the newly licensed owner to abide by the new licensing laws (Basic or Comprehensive) or state the new license will be a temporary license – is that the case?
 Is the October 1, 2013 CHOW date based on WHEN MDH issues the new license (in other words, CHOWs currently being submitted), or only for CHOW applications being submitted after September 30, 2013?
 Put another way, how will CHOW applications dated September 30, 2013 be handled and charged?

 Will CHOWs processed beginning October 1, 2013 be issued a temporary comprehensive or basic license?